Are you searching for a radio broadcasting software for your web radio?

 The sampler, also located in the side view, can accommodate an unlimited number of samples.

-Adding a sample is easy as dragging and dropping it from the browser section.
+Adding a sample is as easy as dragging and dropping it from the browser section.

 Record and broadcast in FOUR ways